mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 After creating a resource group for a role, assign the group to one or more roles using the [ALTER ROLE](ALTER_ROLE.html) or [CREATE ROLE](CREATE_ROLE.html) commands.

-After you create a resource group to manage the CPU and memory resources of an external component, configure the external component to use the resource group.
+After you create a resource group to manage the CPU resources of an external component, configure the external component to use the resource group.
 For example, configure the PL/Container runtime `resource_group_id`.

 ## <a id="section4"></a>Parameters